-- 1 LMG500 with the ordered number 'n' of measuring channels - 1 User manual - n4 Safety laboratory leads, 2.5mm2, 1m, 1/2 in violet, 1/2 in grey - 1 Mains supply cable
+- 1 LMG450 4 channel measuring instrument

+- 1 User manual

+- Safety laboratory leads, 2.5mm, 1m, 8 in violet, 8 in grey

+- 1 Mains supply cable

 Further accessories as listed in the delivery note.

 The instrument should only be used in a clean and dry environment and must never be operated in excessively dusty or moist spaces.
 To ascertain sufficient air circulation the instrument should be operated in a horizontal position or tilted only to the degree possible by of the adjustable handle.
 The instrument should not operate in direct sunlight.